learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 ## Review CSS Basics

-Cascading Style Sheets, or CSS, is a language created to style an HTML document by telling the browser how specific elements should look.
+Cascading Style Sheets, or CSS, is a language created to style HTML documents by telling the browser how specific elements should look.
 CSS does this by selecting elements based on their tag, ids, classes, or all of the above.
 The reason for CSS is the separation of concerns.
-We want HTML only to be concerned with how it displays and demarcates information, and we let CSS worry about how to make that information appear clear and engaging.
+We want HTML to focus on the structure and meaning of our content.
+We let CSS worry about how to make that information appear clear and engaging.

 ### CSS selectors